abhi-20-25/dummy/flow-of-cash-detector.md

 ## System Flowchart

-This diagram outlines the two primary operational flows: the **Main Thread** for setup and control, and the parallel **Per-Camera Threads** for detection and tracking.
+This diagram outlines the system's logic using basic, universally compatible syntax to ensure it renders correctly.

 ```mermaid
 graph TD